EICR – FIXED WIRE TESTING

-Fixed Installation Testing is also referred to as a Periodic Inspection and Testing (PIR) or Electrical Installation Condition Report (EICR) of a Fixed Installation.
-It is a report on the electrical wiring of a property; outlining any defects it may have that may prove to be a safety hazard.
-Regular inspection of an electrical installation of a property is an essential part of any preventive maintenance programme.
+Fixed Installation Testing is a report on the electrical wiring of a property or site; outlining any defects it may have that may prove to be a safety hazard.
+Also referred to as a Periodic Inspection and Report (PIR) or Electrical Installation Condition Report (EICR) of a Fixed Installation.
+Regular inspection of the electrical installation of a property or site is an essential part of any preventative maintenance programme.

-Norwood Electrical has a long standing history of high quality electrical testing and installation and have worked with a wide range of organisations from small businesses to Multi National corporations and NHS Trusts.
+Norwood UK has a long standing history of high quality electrical testing and installation and have worked with a wide range of organisations from small businesses to Multi National corporations and NHS Trusts.

 All our engineers are fully qualified and NIC EIC Approved to ensure only the highest standards are adhered to in our testing and installations.